 Tuffy Dog Toys come in many playful styles, shapes, and sizes.
 Touted as the "world's tuff-est soft dog toy," these toys can usually stand up to some pretty good chewing and games of tug of war.
 There's a variety of Tuffy Toys to choose from, ranked in terms of their "tuff-ness" and ability to withstand chewing and rough play.

-In this video, Marshall (Our Digital & Content Specialist's French bulldog) can be seen playing with his Mighty Bone.
+In this video, Preventive Vet dog, Marshall, can be seen playing with his Mighty Bone.
 Despite not being as durable as the Tuffy brand, it's been a huge hit with Marshall, who likes to test the limits of all of his toys.
 This toy has done surprisingly well at withstanding his chewing and tug of war.
 It's also light, large enough for him to easily catch in his mouth, and soft enough for the times he doesn't catch it and it bounces off his head.
 He's 10 years old and this is the first time he's actually been able to play catch like this.
 It turns him into a puppy every time.

 - If your dog starts to tear off pieces of the balls, it can lead to a digestive tract obstruction if swallowed.

 - It is possible for the ball to get stuck in the back of their throat.
 (Thankfully, this is a rare occurrence, but it does happen and is worth being aware of.)